KQM-git/TCL/characters/pyro/amber.md

 Baron Bunny, new and improved!
 Hitting Baron Bunny's foot with a fully-charged Aimed Shot manually detonates it.
 Explosion via manual detonation deals 200% additional DMG.

+* Explosion via manual detonation deals 200% additional DMG.
-* C2 damage instance is considered skill damage
+* C2 damage instance is considered skill damage.
 * Baron Bunny snapshots.
+* In CO-OP, teammates can manually detonate each other's Baron Bunnies, but the damage bonus will only apply if both players have C2.
 {% endtab %}

 {% tab title="C3" %}